“If they were proper salespeople they would generate their own leads.”

 This may come as a surprise to many people not directly involved in sales.
 After all, salespeople are supposed to have the ‘gift of the gab’, aren’t they?

-No, not necessarily.
 In fact, in my experience, the most successful salespeople are the ones that listen the most and talk the least.

 Calling and qualifying leads is a skill in its own right.
-And because they are not very good at it, for many skilled salespeople, cold calling prospects is like going on a diet or giving up smoking.
+However, because they are not very good at it, for many skilled salespeople, cold calling prospects is like going on a diet or giving up smoking.
 Tomorrow is always a better day to start.
 Focus today on getting an existing deal moved along, rather than spend time being rejected on the phone.

 3. Confused roles and metrics